Where Clayton Stands

 Issue Matcher Quiz

-See how much you agree with Clayton.
+See how much Clayton agrees with you.

 Thirteen questions on Clayton’s thirteen priorities.
 Eight to start, five more after you unlock them.
 No fluff, no political mush.
 Slanted the way most voters actually feel but the parties won’t say.